AprilBrother/wiki.aprbrother/src/en/april_soil_moisture_sensor.md

 ### Waterproofing ###

 The sensor comes coated with QIANXIN - a moisture resistant varnish for electronics. **It's ok for play around in a flower pot but not enough for outdoor use.
-You must add an additional protection to the whole sensor after soldering cable to it!**
+You must add an additional protection to the whole sensor!**

 ## FAQ ##